sphinxteam/tramp/README.md

 Implement gaussian expectation propagation (aka VAMP) for any tree-like probabilistic graphical models.
-If this package ever achieves a certain level of awesomesness it will be renamed supertramp.
+If this package ever achieves a certain level of awesomeness it will be renamed supertramp.

 ## FIXME